-- · name of the nominee; - · age of the nominee; - business address of the nominee; - residence address of the nominee (if known); - · the principal occupation or employment of the nominee for the past five years; - the nominee's qualifications; - · the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the nominee; and - any other information relating to the nominee that would be required to be disclosed in a proxy statement or other filings.
+- name of the nominee; - age of the nominee; - business address of the nominee; - residence address of the nominee (if known); - the principal occupation or employment of the nominee for the past five years; - the nominee's qualifications; - the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the nominee; and - any other information relating to the nominee that would be required to be disclosed in a proxy statement or other filings.

 Other requirements related to the notice are contained in our Amended and Restated By-Laws, and shareholders are advised to carefully review those requirements to ensure that nominations comply with the Amended and Restated By-Laws.
 The Nominating and Corporate Governance Committee will consider nominations from shareholders who satisfy the above notice requirements.
-In addition, a shareholder intending to solicit proxies in support of non-Company director nominees must provide the notice required under SEC Rule 14a-19 to our Corporate Secretary no later than February 22, 2025.
+In addition, a shareholder intending to solicit proxies in support of non-Company director nominees must also comply with SEC Rule 14a-19(b).